edgi-govdata-archiving/web-monitoring-ops/manually-managed/rds/README.md

     - Storage: **20+ GB Standard SSD** with autoscaling
     - VPC: **Same VPC as Kubernetes**
     - Security Groups: **Kubernetes security group** + **custom Postgres security group** for external access.
     - Custom parameter group based on the defaults.
-The JSON configuration for the parameter group is in [`web-monitoring-db-production-a-params.json`][web-monitoring-db-production-a-params], but with these modifications:
+The JSON configuration for the parameter group is in [`web-monitoring-db-production-a-params.json`][web-monitoring-db-production-a-params] [(see below)](#other-notes), but with these modifications:
         - `work_mem` 16 MB (much bigger than default, which is 1 MB, but not huge)
         - `shared_buffers` 2/5 of available memory
         - `effective_cache_size` 3/4 of available memory